yarmyarch/Aop-in-js/README.md

  *
  * @param {Object} target - Target to which those advices would be applied.
  * @param {Object<String, Function>} aspect - An object containing set of functions that would be used as advices.
- * @param {[String]|[Object<String, String>]} rule - Optinal.
+ * @param {String|Object<String, String>} [rule] - Optinal.
 Rules to be used.
 Can be 'before', 'after' or anything
  *   else that's supported.
-If given as an Object, it should define rules specifically for each aspect.
+If given as an Object, it should define rules specifically for each advice.
 Using
  *   'before' for default, meaning the aspect would be executed before the target function.
+ * @param {Integer|Object<String, Integer>} [strategy] - Optinal.
+Strategies to be used.
+Can be anything supported.
+ *   If an Object given, it should define strategies specifically for each advice.
+Using 0 for default.
  *
  * @return {Object} - The updated target.
  */